Greenstand/Greenstand-Overview/README.md

 **Basic Overview:** The [treetracker-android](https://github.com/Greenstand/treetracker-android) app is a tool to allow planters to verify tree planting and tree survival with geo-tagged, time-stamped images.
 The tree images and data points are to be analyzed using the [treetracker-admin](https://github.com/Greenstand/treetracker-admin) and then displayed and shared via tokens/links on the [treetracker-web-map](https://github.com/Greenstand/treetracker-web-map).
 This map can be embedded on other organizations' websites displaying their planted and mapped trees.

-## Development needs as of March 2020
+## Development needs as of Aug 2020

 Here are immediate and long-term needs.
 Here are a few, if you don’t see a project that fits, come check in on [Slack link](https://join.slack.com/t/greenstand/shared_invite/enQtMjcyMzgyMjk4NzU3LWE3N2UwYjYyNWJiNzNlMzgzYjUyZDEwODVhNDVhYTZhNmJlZDc2NTM2MTkyODcxM2U3OWJlZWMxN2FhNWJkNWU) and let’s figure out how to leverage your skills.
 Don't be shy.
 There are lots to a do and a great community to plug into!